melenkok/regex_exercise/README.md

 <br/>
 3. **( )** that comes with **|** .
 It is called a GROUP set.
 It is similar to character set just that it allows us to say OR between GROUPS of patters.

-**Characters inside of a group patter need to be escaped if they are special characters**
+**Characters inside of a group patter need to be escaped if they are special characters.**

 >Example 3.
 We want to match following patters: